Back to Blog

 Key Steps for Texas Breach Notification Compliance

-- Prepare an incident response plan—have the 60-day timeline, templates, and contact information ready before a breach happens
+3. Prepare an incident response plan—have both timelines (30 days to the attorney general, 60 to individuals), templates, and contact information ready before a breach happens

 Frequently Asked Questions